akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 (default `PoisonPill`) to them.
 When all entities have been terminated the `ShardRegion` owning the entities will acknowledge the handoff as completed to the coordinator.
-Thereafter the coordinator will reply to requests for the location of the shard and thereby allocate a new home for the shard and then buffered messages in the `ShardRegion` actors are delivered to the new location.
+Thereafter the coordinator will reply to requests for the location of the shard, thereby allocating a new home for the shard, and then buffered messages in the `ShardRegion` actors are delivered to the new location.
 This means that the state of the entities are not transferred or migrated.
 If the state of the entities are of importance it should be persistent (durable), e.g. with @ref:[Persistence](persistence.md), so that it can be recovered at the new